w-m/awesome-3d-splatting-survey/README.md

 ## SplatHub: An Open, Living Survey on 3D Gaussian Splatting for 3D Rendering

+This repo compiles information on the 3D Gaussian Splatting for Real-Time Radiance Field Rendering technique and its derivations.

+It uses a new, experimental format: Each publication, talk and implementation will get assigned its own GitHub issue, where information can be collected and contents discussed.
+The most interesting results will find their way into survey.tex, which compiles the publications in a scientific survey format.
+The idea is to have a living document that gets updated continuously, with the text linking back to the GitHub issues for additional information.

 ## Publications

 Publications can be discussed in issues labelled [publication](https://github.com/w-m/awesome-3d-splatting-survey/issues?q=is%3Aissue+is%3Aopen+label%3Apublication)